cloudbees-days/cloudbees-field-workshops/labs/core-workshop-setup/workshop-setup.md

 ### Create a Team Master

-Next, everyone will get their own Jenkins masters referred to as a [Team Master](https://docs.cloudbees.com/docs/cloudbees-core/latest/cloud-admin-guide/cje-ux) in CloudBees Core.

 1. If not in CloudBees Team UI, click on the **Teams** link in the left menu. <p><img src="images/setup-classic-ui-Teams-link.png" width=400/>
 2. Click on the **Create team** button in the center of your screen.<p><img src="images/setup-create-a-team.png" width=400/>
 3. **Name this team** - enter a name for your team - **IMPORTANT: to ensure uniqueness, use your GitHub username** and then click **Next**.<p><img src="images/setup-name-this-team.png" width=450/>